-The idea to return came about in the earlier half of 2017 when I decided it’s finally time to hop onto something hard and it was clear to me from the start that I wanted to try and work on Estado Critico, 9a.
-This is one of the more popular 9a in Siurana and got famous due to the 1st onsight of this grade by a certain Alex Megos in 2013.
+The idea to return came about in the earlier half of 2017.
+When I decided it was finally time to hop onto something hard.
+It was clear to me from the start that I wanted to try and work on Estado Critico, 9a.
+This is one of the more popular 9a in Siurana.
+It got famous due to the 1st onsight of this grade by a certain Alex Megos in 2013.
 Some holds have broken and the grade has hovered between 8c+ and 9a as described by different ascensionists.
-It seems to be a great climb with beautiful movements and even if I do get the send, who am I to downgrade it as I only have about 50 climbs completed in the 8th grade (with no 9a to boot).
+It seems to be a great climb with beautiful movements.
+And even if I do get the send, who am I to downgrade it.
+I only have about 50 climbs completed in the 8th grade (with no 9a to boot).

 Climbing in Siurana

 The trip was cast in stone during June 2018 when 4 of us bought tickets to Barcelona for Dec 2018.
 Eunice and I will be joined by Jarrell and his mum, Christina (both of them will be with us for the first 2 weeks).
-Gabriel hopped onto the bandwagon a couple of weeks later when his plan to visit Laos in Dec 2018 did not materialised.
+Gabriel hopped onto the bandwagon a couple of weeks later.
+This is only because his plan to visit Laos in Dec 2018 did not materialise.

 It was clear to me from the start that since this is going to be my first time climbing there, it would be very tough for me to just work on one climb only.
 There were just too many classics to do!
 I identified a few harder classics which I might want to try and told myself I would hop onto the project only when I’m almost midway into the trip.